TYPE DESIGN INFORMATION PAGE last updated on Sat Mar 25 10:47:24 EDT 2023

 It is difficult to avoid the confusing jibberish that companies keep throwing at us.
 Ascender Corporation is especially good at this.
 In this extraterrestrial-sounding 2007 announcement of the Droid type family, there are many beauties.

-DTC (Digital Typeface Company, est. 1999, closed in 2004) was a Hungarian outfit founded and run by printer-typographer Attila Derecskei that developed and sells OpenType, truetype and Type 1 fonts on CDs or via downloads for just about every platform.
+DTC (Digital Typeface Company, est. 1999, closed in 2004) was a Hungarian outfit founded and run by printer-typographer Attila Derecskei that developed and sold OpenType, truetype and Type 1 fonts on CDs or via downloads for just about every platform.
+It seems that they developed the East European and Cyrillic additions for the DTC font collection of Jon Stern's Minnesota-based Digital Typeface Corp.
 One of their products was called ProFonts Library.
-An earlier name of the company was ScanDer Ltd, established by Derecskei in 1993.
+An earlier name of the Hungarian company was ScanDer Ltd, established by Derecskei in 1993.
 Other typographers at ScanDer included Leslie Egerer and Cathy Saufert.
-They said: "2500 TrueType&PostScript font for Windows 3.1x / 95 / 98 / Me / NT / 2000 / XP / OS2 / Linux / MacOs with Unicode.
+They said: 2500 TrueType&PostScript font for Windows 3.1x / 95 / 98 / Me / NT / 2000 / XP / OS2 / Linux / MacOs with Unicode.
 Some fonts with Cyrillic, Greek and Hebrew characters.
 Special pack is the PixelFonts Library for Flash.
 Developed by Digital Typeface Co.
 USA.
-Managed by Jon Stern."
-MyFonts link.
+Managed by Jon Stern.
+Old defunct MyFonts link.
 [Google] [MyFonts] [More] ⦿

 Electronic Font Foundry

-The Electronic Font Foundry (EFF) in Ascot, Berkshire, UK, sells most classical fonts at about 15 dollars per weight, and makes custom fonts.
+The Electronic Font Foundry (EFF) in Ascot, Berkshire, UK, sold most classical fonts at about 15 dollars per weight, and made custom fonts.
 Established in 1984, the foundry had 1300 fonts by 2012.

 On July 4, 2002, Apostrophe wrote this: I'm currently having a difficult time trying to predict the past of EFF LondonA, EFF Liz, EFF Eric and EFF Formal, to name a few.
 I have a feeling that these folks just happen to be twins with entities that are currently across the Atlantic from them, namely Adobe Garamond, Cooper Black, Gill Sans and Copperplate Gothic.
 A friend of Detyna's writes this: When I met him at least twenty years ago, Edward and his associates had a font design studio based in Ascot, near London.
 He is a mathematician/statistician turned typographer, and was really on top of type design at the time.
 There are academic articles published on mathematical subjects on the internet.
 He's an old man now, but still a very smart guy.
 When he started, with fonts for Acorn RISC-OS (now defunct, but leading-edge British computer of mid-eighties to -nineties), he had very advanced and sophisticated algorithms for anti-aliasing and hinting, and his hand-hinting is still better than almost any other fonts I have used for screen work.
 He still sells fonts and adapts to user requirements promptly.
 I recently asked him to adjust the hinting on a font and he turns it around in a day.